chetx27/skill-lens/README.md

-# SkillDelta — Skill Gap Analysis for Future Jobs
+# SkillDelta - Skill Gap Analysis for Future Jobs

 A career guidance dashboard that compares student skills with industry job requirements using Machine Learning.

+# ML MINI PROJECT

 ## What It Does